 Yes, I had to check the spelling of shenanigans.
 Before they began in earnest, I made a start indoors.

-There was a breeze outdoors which seemed more than light at times.
-However, the sun was shining and this sled design has proven to be quite tolerant of high tow speeds or gusts of moving air.
-Even when pushed past its flying limits, the little sled just folds up momentarily which seems to protect it from excessive stress.
-So it was out to the side lawn, on an extra couple of meters of thread.
+There was a breeze outdoors that seemed more than light at times.
+However, the sun was shining, and this sled design has proven to be quite tolerant of high tow speeds or gusts of moving air.
+Even when pushed past its flying limits, the little sled just folds up momentarily, which seems to protect it from excessive stress.
+So it was out to the side lawn on an extra couple of meters of thread.

 On this site, there's more kite-making info than you can poke a stick at :-) Want to know the most convenient way of using it all?